cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% highlight text %}
-Note: Dash Core only allows nodes to request the entire list every 3 hours.
+Note: Lifetioncoin Core only allows nodes to request the entire list every 3 hours.
 Additional requests sent prior to then may result in the node being banned.
 {% endhighlight %}